shlienlab/raccoon/docs/tutorial_MNIST.rst

   nodes = trees.load_tree('raccaroughcun_data/tree.json')

-In the plot folder, we find two-dimensional projections of our dataset at different steps of the recursion.
+In the plot folder, we find two-dimensional projections of our dataset at different steps of the search.
 They are colour-coded by cluster or by label (if provided).
 Depending on which parameters were selected, you may also find other plots justifying the choice of clustering or feature filtering parameters.

 In the data folder, we find the trained UMAP embeddings and feature filter functions (in :code:`pickle` format), useful to resume or repeat parts of the process.
 And the coordinates of the data points in the reduced space as pandas data frame (in :code:`hdf5` format) for plotting purposes.
-One of each file is produced at each recursion step and the nomenclature follows that of the output membership assignment table: the prefix :code:`'0'` relates to embedding and files at the highest level of the hierarchy, :code:`'0_0', '0_1', ...` to the data within its children.
+One of each file is produced at each iteration and the nomenclature follows that of the output membership assignment table: the prefix :code:`'0'` relates to embedding and files at the highest level of the hierarchy, :code:`'0_0', '0_1', ...` to the data within its children.